susam/dotfiles/mac-setup.md

 14. From the menu, click *View* > *Hide Tab Bar*.
 15. From the menu, click *View* > *Hide Marks*.

+Note: If we do not select *Use Option as Meta key*, then many Bash or tmux key-bindings using the meta-key do not work.
+For example, this setting is necessary to ensure that `M-f` and `M-b` move the cursor back to the previous word and end of the next word, respectively, in Bash.
+Similarly, this setting ensures that `C-b M-1` arranges tmux pane in even horizontal manner.

 Configure Dock
 --------------